-To address the challenges in deployment of federated event services described in Section 1, we have developed the Federated Event Service Modeling Language (FESML), as a part of the CoSMIC [17] tool chain [18], which is a Model Driven Middleware toolsuite that supports the development, assembly, and deployment of DRE systems.
-The artifacts that FESML provides include event consumers, event suppliers, event channels, CORBA Gateways, UDP Senders, UDP Receivers and Multicast ports, among others.
+CIAO's real-time event channels can be accessed transparently across distribution boundaries through CIAO's container framework.
+However, many applications want to be shielded from distribution aspects, while simultaneously achieving high performance using the federated event service.
+To address the challenges in deployment of federated event services described in Section 1, we have developed the Federated Event Service Modeling Language (FESML), as a part of of the CoSMIC [17] Model Driven Middleware tool chain [18], which supports the development, assembly, and deployment of DRE systems.